zedqube/allen-wrench/README.md

-# Default

-## Content Management

-This site loads articles dynamically from Markdown files listed in `articles.json`.

-### Adding a New Article
-1. Create a new `.md` file in the root directory (e.g., `my-new-article.md`).
-2. Write your article content in Markdown format.
-You can use `---MORE---` as a separator if you want a "Read more" fold.
-Content before the separator will be immediately visible; content after will be in the collapsible section.
-3. Add an entry for your new article in `articles.json`.
-This JSON file lists all articles to be displayed.
-Each entry needs a `filename`, `title`, and `date` (YYYY-MM-DD).
-For example:
-    ```json
-    {
-      "filename": "my-new-article.md",
-      "title": "My Awesome New Article",
-      "date": "YYYY-MM-DD"
-    }
-    ```
-4. Ensure your new entry in `articles.json` is placed appropriately if you want chronological order (the script sorts by date, newest first, but maintaining order in the JSON file itself is good practice).

-### Archiving an Old Article
-To archive an article and remove it from the main page:
-1. Move the corresponding `.md` file from the root directory to the `archive/` directory.
-2. Remove its entry from the `articles.json` file.
-Archived articles are not currently displayed anywhere on the site but are kept in the `archive/` directory for historical purposes.

 # Chronicles of a Curious Mind - A Personal Blog

 This project is a simple, elegant personal blog website titled "Chronicles of a Curious Mind."
 It's designed to share thoughts and explorations on technology, design, and the spaces in between.
 The site features a clean, responsive layout with interactive elements.